dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 [!code-csharp[AddTrainer](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#AddTrainer)]

-You also need to map the predictedlabel to the predictedlabelvalue:
+You also need to map the `predictedlabel` to the `predictedlabelvalue`:

 [!code-csharp[MapValueToKey2](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#MapValueToKey2)]